-Concurrent decision-making model (CDM) of interaction networks with more than two antagonistic components represents various biological systems, such as gene interaction, species competition and mental cognition.
-The CDM model assumes sigmoid kinetics where every component stimulates itself but concurrently represses the others.
-Here we prove generic mathematical properties (e.g., location and stability of steady states) of n-dimensional CDM with either symmetric or asymmetric reciprocal antagonism between components.
-Significant modifications in parameter values serve as biological regulators for inducing steady state switching by driving a temporal state to escape an undesirable equilibrium.
-Increasing the maximal growth rate and decreasing the decay rate can expand the basin of attraction of a steady state that contains the desired dominant component.
-Perpetually adding an external stimulus could shut down multi-stability of the system which increases the robustness of the system against stochastic noise.
-We further show that asymmetric interaction forming a repressilator-type network generates oscillatory behavior.
+In this paper, we examine a nonlinear concurrent decision-making model (CDM) of interaction networks that involve more than two antagonistic components (e.g., proteins, species, communities, mental choices).
+The model assumes sigmoid kinetics where every component stimulates itself but represses all others.
+We are able to prove general dynamical properties of the CDM (e.g., location and stability of steady states) for any dimension of the state space even if the reciprocal antagonism between two components is asymmetric.
+There are cases where asymmetric interaction generates oscillatory behavior.
+Some parameters can serve as biological regulators for inducing steady state switching by leading a temporal state to escape an undesired equilibrium.
+Increasing the maximal growth rate and decreasing the decay rate can expand the basin of attraction of a steady state with the desired component having the dominant value.
+We further show that perpetually adding an external stimulus can shutdown multi-stability of the system that increases the robustness of the system against stochastic noise.

-Keywords: biological switch, regulatory network, competition, relative dominance regime, multi-stability, oscillations
+Keywords: biological switch, regulatory network, species competition, sigmoid kinetics, multi-stability, repressilator

-2000 MSC: 34C60, 92B05 PACS: 87.10.Ed, 87.18.Cf
+2000 MSC: 34C60, 92B05

+PACS: 87.10.Ed, 87.18.Cf